Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Think of a freeze or fraud alert like a fortress for your personal data.
 They strengthen your defense but aren’t impenetrable, so it’s still important to regularly monitor your credit.

-A fraud alert notifies lenders to call you to verify your identity before extending new credit, but it does not block access to your credit report.
+A fraud alert notifies lenders to verify your identity before extending new credit, but it does not block access to your credit report.
 A credit freeze blocks access to your credit report if anyone tries to open a new account.
+For more information about the differences between fraud alerts and credit freezes, check out our blog.

 No. A credit freeze doesn’t affect your credit card.
 You credit report won’t be accessible, but that won’t affect your credit card.
 They are two different things.